teodoramateeva/GalactoseOxidase_Classification/README.md

 ```bash
 python Perform_Classification.py -i example_features.csv
 ```
 This script will use the best features to fit a Random Forest and give you the accuracy of prediction.
 You can further modify the .py scripts, depending on what metrics and predictions you want saved.
-The accuracy should remain the same if you fit all of the features.
+The accuracy should remain the same if you fit all of the features, but you should be aware of the number of features you're using.